awkena/qrlabelr/README.md

             )
 ```

-The above example creates field plot labels using a sample fieldbook named `square_lattice` generated with the FielDHub package.
-The `square_lattice` sample fieldbook is available in the `qrlabelr` package, and it was generated based on a Square Lattice Design layout at two locations.
+The above example creates field plot labels using a sample field book named `square_lattice` generated with the FielDHub package.
+The `square_lattice` sample field book is available in the `qrlabelr` package, and it was generated based on a Square Lattice Design layout at two locations.

 It follows from the above example that to create any custom rectangular label based on a template, users must specify page setting and label dimension parameters using the following arguments:
 - `wdt`: label width in inches